Erosion Control

 Slope Applications

-Manufacturers’ general application guidelines are the easiest way to select a product.
-A link to an example of these guidelines is provided here.
-Slope length and grade are used as criteria.
-Product longevity (determined primarily by material weight) must also be considered when using degradable products.
-Time of year, soil fertility, aspect, seed mix and other factors affect how quickly vegetation establishes.
-A product may be appropriate for a specific slope length and grade, but if installed over a seeding in poor soil, it may deteriorate before vegetation establishment.
+Consulting manufacturers’ general application guidelines (e.g., North American Green) is the easiest way to select an appropriate RECP.
+Slope length and grade are key selection criteria.
+When using degradable products, product longevity (determined primarily by material weight) must also be considered.
+Time of year, soil fertility, aspect (i.e., position of the slope relative to water flow), seed mix, and other factors affect how quickly vegetation establishes.
+A product may be appropriate for a specific slope length and grade, but if installed over a planting in poor soil, it may deteriorate before vegetation establishment.

-Manufacturer software is also used to select products for slope protection.
-Links to examples are provided below.
-Slope length and grade, surface condition of the soil and the soil erodibility (K) factor for the soil type (found in the NRCS soil survey for each county) are entered in the program which then suggests multiple appropriate products.
+Manufacturer software (e.g., North American Green, Profile Products, American Excelsior) is also used to select products for slope protection.
+Users enter slope length and grade, surface condition of the soil, and the soil erodibility (K) factor for the soil type (found in the NRCS soil survey for each county).
+The software then suggests multiple appropriate products.
 Growing conditions and seed mixes determine the appropriate functional longevity.

 Channel Applications

-For large-scale projects, especially in high-flow situations, further analysis may be necessary:
+For large-scale projects, especially in high-flow situations, it may be necessary to conduct the following additional analysis:

-1. Determine channel dimensions, including width and grade of the channel bed and slopes of each side of the channel.
+- Determine channel dimensions, including the width and grade of the channel bed and slopes on each side of the channel.

-2. Determine the amount of flow, in cubic feet per second (CFS).
+- Determine the amount of flow in cubic feet per second (CFS).
 Flow determination for a given rain event can be done with complex mathematical formulas (performed by engineering staff) or by observing the channel’s watershed and making an educated guess.
 When protecting channels at culvert outlets, design protection to withstand maximum discharge.

-3. Consider the consequences of failure to decide whether the project requires protection against a two-year storm, five-year storm, ten-year storm, etc. According to CPESC (Certified Professional in Erosion and Sediment Control) guidelines, when using permanent RECPs (TRMs), projects are usually designed to withstand the ten-year frequency, 24-hour duration rainfall event.
-This is about 4 inches in northern Iowa and 5 inches in the southern part of the state.
+- Consider the consequences of failure to decide whether the project requires protection against a two-year storm, five-year storm, ten-year storm, etc. According to Certified Professional in Erosion and Sediment Control guidelines, when using permanent RECPs (i.e., TRMs), projects are usually designed to withstand the ten-year frequency, 24-hour duration rainfall event.
+This is about 4 inches of rain in northern Iowa and 5 inches in the southern part of the state.

-1. Enter channel dimensions and flow into the manufacturer’s software, available at their website, to determine an appropriate blanket.
+- Enter channel dimensions and flow into the manufacturers’ software, available on their websites, to determine an appropriate blanket.

 Installing RECPs